 When loans or similar assistance are provided by Governments or related institutions, with an interest rate below the current applicable market rate, the effect of this favourable interest is regarded as a Government grant.
 The loan or assistance is initially recognized and measured at fair value and the Government grant is measured as the difference between the fair value of the loan and the proceeds received.
 It is recognized as deferred income and released to statement of Profit & Loss in proportionate over the loan tenure and presented within other income.
 The loan is subsequently measured as per the accounting policy applicable to financial liabilities.

-P. Earnings per share
+O. Earnings per share

 Basic Earnings Per Share ('EPS') is computed by dividing the net profit attributable to the equity shareholders by the weighted average number of equity shares outstanding during the period excluding the treasury shares in accordance with Ind AS 33 Earnings per share.

 Diluted earnings per share is computed by dividing the net profit by the weighted average number of equity shares considered for deriving basic earnings per share and also the weighted average number of equity shares that could have been issued upon conversion of all dilutive potential equity shares.
 Dilutive potential equity shares are deemed converted as of the beginning of the year, unless issued at a later date.
-In computing diluted earnings per share, only potential equity shares that are dilutive and that
+In computing diluted earnings per share, only potential equity shares that are dilutive and that either reduces earnings per share or increases loss per share are included.
+The number of shares and potentially dilutive equity shares are adjusted retrospectively for all periods presented for the share splits.

-Q. Statement of cash flow
+P. Statement of cash flow

 Cash flows are reported using the indirect method, whereby net profit/(loss) before tax is adjusted for the effects of transactions of a non-cash nature and any deferrals or accruals of past or future cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The cash flows from regular revenue generating (operating activities), investing and financing activities of the Company are segregated.
 The Company considers all highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value to be cash equivalents.

-R. Cash and cash equivalents
+Q. Cash and cash equivalents

-For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at callwith financialinstitutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Bank overdrafts and Cash Credit that are repayable on demand and form an integral part of our cash management are included as a component of cash and cash equivalents for the purpose of the statement of cash flows.
-Whereas they are classified as borrowings under current liabilities in the balance sheet.
+For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-S. Investments in subsidiaries
+R. Investments in subsidiaries and associates

 Research expenditure is recognized as an expense when it is incurred.
 Development expenditure on an individual project are recognised as an intangible asset when the Company can demonstrate:

-a) The technical feasibility of completing the intangible asset so that the asset will be available for use or sale;
+a) The technical feasibility of completing the intangible asset so that the asset will be available for use or sale.

-b) Its intention to complete and its ability and intention to use or sell the product;
+b) Its intention to complete and its ability and intention to use or sell the product.

-c) How the asset will generate future economic benefits;
+c) How the asset will generate future economic benefits.

-d) The availability of resources to complete the asset;
+d) The availability of resources to complete the asset.

 e) The ability to measure reliably the expenditure during development.